android-coco/litaotao.github.io/files/cfa.md

    1. straight line: (original cost - salvage value) / depreciable life
    2. double decline method: ( 2 / depreciable life ) * book value at beginning of year X
    3. units-of-production method: ( original cost - salvage value ) / life in output units * output units in the period
-6. IFRS requires firms to depreciate the components of an asset separately, and componennt depreciation is allowed under GAAP but seldom used. exercise page 217.
+6. IFRS requires firms to depreciate the components of an asset separately, and component depreciation is allowed under GAAP but seldom used. exercise page 217.
 7. IFRS: as asset is impaired when its carrying value exceeds the ***recoverable value***, the recoverable value is the greater one of its fair value less any selling costs and its ***value in use***, the value in use is the present value of its future cash flow stream from continued use.
 8. GAAP: an asset is considered impaired if the carrying value is greater than the asset's future ***undiscounted*** cash flow. if impaired, the asset's value is written down to fair value.
 9. intangible assets with indefinite lives are not amortized, they are tested for impairment at least annually, an impairment loss is recognized when the carrying value exceeds fair value.